HRC Consultants Ltd

 Downstream activities:

-- Typical PI investigations identify some low cost projects suitable for implementation with minimal further investigation
+- PI investigations often identify some low cost projects which can be implemented with minimal further investigation

-- Maximum value is obtained from PI when the analysis is kept up to date in line with ongoing changes on the site
+- Maximum value from PI is achieved by updating the analysis to account for ongoing changes on the site

-Harry Cripps MA MSc DMS CEng CEnv FIChemE MEI
+Harry Cripps MA MSc DMS CEng FIChemE MEI

 hrc at hrcconsultants dot co dot uk